 10) Vegas, More Of: I didn’t go to Las Vegas ONCE this year, which I am using as a baseline for describing how badly my year went overall.
 You just can’t go a year without getting at least once escaping to Adult Disney Land.
 We all need that special getaway to blow off steam, lose a lot of money, drink enough Everclear to start having an allergic reaction at the blackjack table, and skip merrily down Fremont St. with giant balloon dicks on our heads.
 If you don’t have those diversions and aspirations, then you just aren’t living life to the fullest.

 12) Starting My Own Love/Dating Column On Groovey.Tv: Groovey has personally told me if I even attempt this, he’s going to revoke my administrative clearances.
 I don’t know why.
-I have lots of experience with dating sociopaths, chicks on house arrest, and have become an expert on professional midget deterrent.
-I’m like the Leslie Nielsen of Dating.
+I have lots of experience with dating sociopaths, ladies on house arrest, and women who are genetically predisposed to dating extras of the Lollipop Guild.
+I’m pretty much the Leslie Nielsen of Dating.
 People can really benefit from my advice.
 At the very least, I hope to program a GrooveyDating beta that can help you find lifelong love, as long as your standards aren’t too high.

 There’s my little list of things I’m going to try to improve on this year.
 Notice I did not touch my favorite vice; drinking.
 There’s only one way to pry this 40 of Schlitz from my hands, and that involves killing me and stealing my booze.
 I hope all of you will take this initiative and try to genuinely improve yourselves in the coming year.
 Maybe you should be nicer to each other on the internets.
 Maybe you should try to not leave racist comments on Taylor Swift YouTube videos.
 But I must implore you, at the very least, stop sharing terribly photoshopped jokes on social media sites.
 Sharing a misspelled 40 year old joke with all your friends and family is sadder than a Golden Girls marathon on Nick at Nite with no hand lotion available.